DON'T BE A GOOSE, WEAR MUSHMUSH! ICONIC, WARM, STYLISH, CANADIAN - AND ONE OF A KIND.

 1. CHOOSE YOUR PARKA: STYLE, COLOUR WEIGHT

-Decide which style you want: knee length, full-length or dressy parka, or a winter jacket.
+Then decide which style you want: knee length, full-length, a dressy parka or winter jacket.
 In what colour?
 And finally, how heavy do you want the wool?
 Arctic weight is the real duffel (boiled wool) they wear up North.
-City weight is lighter wool, easily good at -10 Celsius (or 15 degrees Fahrenheit) with a sweater underneath.
+City weight is lighter wool, easily good at -10 Celsius (or 15 degrees Fahrenheit) with a warm sweater underneath.

 Simple.
 Do you want traditional, which is straight and form fitting, or Mother Hubbard, iconic Canadiana and fun?
 And in what colour?
 You can get the same colour as your parka, but if you order a different colour it gives the impression you have two different parkas!

 Which appliqué do you want on your parka, and which on your outer shell?
 (The appliqués are shown in the Lookbook).
 You can have the same on both if you're in love with one, or choose two if want your parka and shell to look different.
 Remember, Mother Hubbard shells don't have appliqués because they have the deep flounce.